Zeka Buljubaša: Career

 At first, Zeka served in the company of vojvoda (general) Stojan Čupić in Mačva, then served as border protection by the Drina (towards the Bosnia Eyalet).
 He was usually posted in Parašnica near Crna Bara.
+Another of Čupić's captains was Sima Katić.

 Zeka formed a company of 50–200 men, called the Goli Sinovi ("Naked Sons"), made up of bachelors without houses or families, at first "naked" (badly equipped), and although the name implied poverty, the soldiers were richly dressed and armed.
 Zeka and his company also participated in great battles, such as Lešnica and Loznica, but especially successfully watched enemy movements and intercepted troops.
 Zeka gathered information on the troops on the other side of the Drina and enthusiastically thwarted their intentions.
 After receiving the rank of buljubaša he became known by the people as "Zeka Buljubaša".
 He distinguished himself in battles as a hero.

 He commanded a company of volunteers, who were sometimes dressed in broadcloth, though armed with the most beautiful weapons.
 In 1813, he commanded a brigade (800–1000 soldiers) in the last battle of First Serbian Uprising, Battle of Ravnje.
 When the brigade's ammunition ran out, they rushed the Ottomans with knives and were all killed, near Zasavica.

 Legacy

 Monument in Ravnje, erected in 1926.

 Dušan Baranin wrote two novels on his life, Zeko Buljubaša (1954) and Golaći (1966).
 A football club in Ravnje bears his name.

 In the novel Hajduk Stanko by Janko Veselinović, Zeka Buljubaša is one of the main characters.

-Also, his descendants are Savkić family, named after his brother Savko.